vasudev89/Term2-MIS/Social Strategies that Work.md

 ## Theory in Practice
 - Social Utility Test: Will the strategy help customers solve a social challenge they can't easily address on their own
 - Social Solution Test: Will the strategy leverage the firm's unique resources and provide a differentiated, hard to copy solution?
+- Business Value Test: Will the social solution directly lead to improved profitability?
 <img src="https://github.com/vasudev89/Term2-MIS/blob/master/Social%20Strategies%20that%20Work.PNG">

 # MIS Session 13 - Prof Sanjeeva Dubey - 26/11/2020